tgonzales99/Elevate/content/_index.md

           text: ""
           feature_icon: bolt
           features:
-            - 'Career Roadmap.
-Build a career plan that puts you in control.'
+            - '<strong>Career Roadmap.</strong> Build a career plan that puts you in control.'
-            - 'Personal Branding.
-Show up.
+            - '<strong>Personal Branding.</strong> Show up.
 Stand out.
 Be unforgettable.'
-            - 'Promotion Playbook.
-Crack the code to get promoted.'
+            - '<strong>Promotion Playbook.</strong> Crack the code to get promoted.'
-            - 'Speak with Power.
-Say it like you mean it—and get heard.'
+            - '<strong>Speak with Power.</strong> Say it like you mean it—and get heard.'
-            - 'Visibility Boost.
-Stop being overlooked.
+            - '<strong>Visibility Boost.</strong> Stop being overlooked.
 Start being spotlighted.'
-            - 'Mindset Reset.
-Ditch doubt.
+            - '<strong>Mindset Reset.</strong> Ditch doubt.
 Move with purpose.'
           # Upload image to `assets/media/` and reference the filename here
           image: elevate-web-image.png
           button: